amaranth-unm/amaranth-unm.github.io/websites/class-projects.md

 ## Digital Literacy
 When creating a website in a hurry, those apps get the basic job done precisely because they obscure all technical detail.
 But our students need more digital literacy, not less.
 Learning the **basics** about how code works _without actually learning coding_ empowers students.
 The steps that we have designed reinforce a collaborative ethos and provide a clear picture of how basic code produces design elements on a page.

+### What will students need to do?
+For your students to contribute their work to a project website, your students will do _exactly_ what you did to set things up, and use the same documentation.
+- Create a free GitHub account
+- Duplicate the project website (that you'll have already created from an existing tempalte) into their own GitHub repository.
+Again, this is _not_ a technical process; they just click a few buttons.
+- Develop and add their own page(s) with their essay, images, podcast, or whatever the project is.
+  - These are just text files that they edit on their computers/tablets and then drag and drop into GitHub.
+No special software required.
+- When the course is ending and their work is done, they click button to submit their changes to the "official" project site.

 ## Let's Get Started
 If you are interested in any of the above, let's talk about building a website together for student projects.
 We've got the technical infrastructure set up and instructions for you and your students.
-Check out our [website process guide](../process-guides/websites) to get a high-level overview.
+Check out our [website getting started guide](getting-started) to get a high-level overview.
 We're always happy to visit classes to help.
 In the meantime you might check out a few examples of course sites that have used our platform.

 {% include card-list.html
 cards = page.cards%}